 2.5.3 EMS: EMS agencies provides emergency medical services outside of a hospital setting.
 During an HCID or pandemic EMS will also:

+Use Vital Alerts to notify the emergency departments of an incoming potential COVID-19 patient.

 Coordinate patient distribution for highly pathogenic respiratory viruses and other highly transmissible infections when tertiary care facilities or designated facilities are not available

-recognized early on the need to distribute PPE to all LTC’s, public safety, hospitals and other first line workers
+Recognized early on the need to distribute PPE to all LTC’s, public safety, hospitals and other first line workers

 Implement PPE sustainment practices